-Dockerizing NextJS for Development - Guide
+Dockerizing NextJS for development - Quickstart guide

 In the ever-evolving landscape of web development, containerization has become a critical tool for creating consistent and reproducible environments.
 This article will guide you through the process of creating a Docker container for NextJS development, ensuring a smooth and efficient workflow.